michaelheilmann/michaelheilmann.com-arcadia/building-under-linux.md

 *Remarks* The above builds *michaelheilmann.com* without debug information.
 To build *michaelheilmann.com* with debug information add the parameter `-DCMAKE_BUILD_TYPE="Debug"` to the cmake command.

-#### Adding OpenGL support
-*Important*: Ensure that the *OpenGL/GLX development headers and libraries* are installed.

-By default, the cmake command to generate the build files will disable OpenGL support.
+#### Further Options

+- `Arcadia.Arms.Statistics.Enabled`
+`TRUE` enables statistics for *Arcadia ARMS*, `FALSE` disables them.
+Default is `FALSE`.

+- `Arcadia.Visuals.OpenGl.Enabled`
+`TRUE` enables OpenGL support in *Arcadia Visuals*, `FALSE` disables it.
+Default is `FALSE`.
+\
-To enable support OpenGL support, add the parameter `-D"Arcadia.Visuals.OpenGl.Enabled"=TRUE` to the cmake command.
+To enable OpenGL support, add the parameter `-D"Arcadia.Audials.OpenAl.Enabled"=TRUE` to the cmake command.

-#### Adding OpenAL support
-*Important*: Ensure that the *OpenAL developlment headers and libraries* are installed.
+To disable OpenGL support, add the parameter `-D"Arcadia.Audials.OpenAl.Enabled"=FALSE` to the cmake command.

+- `Arcadia.Audials.OpenAl.Enabled`
+`TRUE` enables OpenAL support in *Arcadia Audials*, `FALSE` disables it.
+Default is `FALSE`.
+\
-By default, the cmake command to generate the build files will disable OpenAL support.~~ To enable support OpenAL support, add the parameter `-D"Arcadia.Audials.OpenAl.Enabled"=TRUE` to the cmake command.
+To enable OpenAL support, add the parameter `-D"Arcadia.Audials.OpenAl.Enabled"=TRUE` to the cmake command.
+To disable OpenAL support, add the parameter `-D"Arcadia.Audials.OpenAl.Enabled"=FALSE` to the cmake command.